-TFA measure The nature of the obligation Current standing Further needs Recommendations Relevant ECE ECTD tools (1) (2) (3) (4) (5) (6) (ii) identifying the risks that require use of customs convoy or customs escorts (beside trade of strategic goods), procedures for using customs convoys/customs escorts, training on the use of custom convoys or custom escorts for traffic in transit.
+TFA measure The nature of the obligation Current standing Further needs Recommendations Relevant ECE ECTD tools (1) (2) (3) (4) (5) (6) immediately after the end of the transit regime.
+Delayed warranty discharge rarely happens, conditional on technical reasons.
+Further improvement of the guarantee information module is needed.
 Paragraphs 16-17.
 Cooperation and coordination 11.16 (a), (b), (c); 11.17 Best endeavour The Republic of Moldova has signed bilateral customs treaties (83 ratified to date) and multilateral treaties (57 to date) to facilitate customs clearance procedures for goods in transit with a number of countries in the region.
 It might be helpful to appoint a national transit coordinator to which all enquiries and proposals by other Members relating to the good functioning of transit operations can be addressed.
 Some practical recommendations might include: (i) encourage the adoption of bilateral or regional transit arrangements; (ii) provide Customs the authority to negotiate and enter into arrangements with other customs administrations for purposes of coordinating transit operations; (iii) establish a national transit coordinator function; (iv) ensuring that there is a sufficient number of qualified staff and resources available to allow participation in bilateral and regional transit organizations.